Pearson-Higher-Ed/component-archetype/README.md

     git push -u origin master

-5. Turn off Selenium testing until ready for QA to begin that effort, by commenting out `./test/shell_scripts/run_tests.sh` in .travis.yml.

 ## Ready to Develop

 After completing the above steps, delete this README and rename [README.main.md](README.main.md) as "README.md" for